elizabethnguyen/next-sandbox/src/app/notes.md

 Remember that the `...` spread operator unwraps the objects and subsequent arguments following the first are upserts applied to the previous argument.

-i.e. `...fieldsToUpdate` will be replacing and inserting any missing fields in `...todo` (there are of course no missing fields because this is a `Partial`)
+i.e. `...fieldsToUpdate` will be replacing and inserting any missing fields in `...todo` (there are of course no missing fields because this is a `Partial` of a Todo)

 Also remember that `return {...todo, fieldsToUpdaate};` is returning a new copy of the updated data, otherwise you would be at risk of mutating an already existing object `todo` since Javascript is **pass-by-reference**.